 Nathan fires off questions concerning York IE, like when it was founded, questions about services clients, and the overall growth of the York IE brand.
 Kyle then explains the timeline of York IE and what the roadmap looks like for the future, including the Fuel launch in the first half of 2021.

-Nathan ends the interview with rapid questions about business, career, and life that you’ll have to listen to.
+This episode of the Nathan Latka podcast ends with rapid questions about business, career, and life that you’ll have to listen to.
 Wow, what a fire cooker!